DataIntellectTech/grafana-kdb-backend-datasource/src/README.md

 ### Adding a data source

-1. Navigate to settings -> datasources
+1. Navigate to settings -> datasources.
-2. Click add datasource and navigate to kdb-backend-datasource
+2. Click add datasource and navigate to kdb-backend-datasource.
 3. Enter the URL and Port, along with the username and password of your KDB+ instance (if required - if not supplied these will default to `""`).
-4. Enter a timeout value (in ms), default is `1000` miliseconds
+4. Enter a timeout value (in ms), default is `1000` miliseconds.
-5. Click save & test
+5. Click save & test.
-6. An alert at the bottom should display: "kdb+ connected succesfully"
+6. An alert at the bottom should display: `kdb+ connected succesfully`.

 ### Creating a dashboard